zipvilization/Zipvilization/index.md

 # 7. Can You Verify Any of This?

-You should be able to.

-Zipvilization distinguishes between what is described, what is implemented and what remains possible.
+Zipvilization distinguishes between what is described, what is implemented, what is live and what remains possible.

+That distinction matters.

 The public website is the **Atlas**.

-It explains the world, its concepts and the relationships between them.
+It explains the world, its concepts, canonical relationships and the technical information that can safely be made public.

-The [Repository](/repository/) exposes the technical construction of the project.
+The working **Repository** contains deeper technical construction and remains private where access could compromise project integrity.

-The [Smart Contract](/smart-contract/) defines the on-chain mechanics of SOLUM.
+The [Smart Contract](/smart-contract/) documentation describes the mechanics of SOLUM.

-And the blockchain provides the underlying state once the system is live.
+Once Genesis occurs, the blockchain itself provides the underlying public state.

+And [Status](/status/) answers a different question:

+> **What is actually true right now?**

+The distinction is:

-> **The Atlas explains the system.**
+> **The Atlas explains what Zipvilization is.**
 >
+> **Status explains what is true right now.**
+>
-> **The Repository exposes its technical construction.**
+> **The Repository supports its technical construction.**

-This distinction matters.
+>
+> **The blockchain records the live state once Genesis begins.**

 A narrative statement does not override code.